Bizee vs MyCorporation

 - You want ongoing compliance services.
 MyCorporation offers far more options when it comes to ongoing business filings and other services.

 - You want intellectual property protections, such as copyrights or trademarks.
-Incfile does not offer these services.
+Bizee does not offer these services.

 - You value companies with good reputations.
-MyCorporation’s customer feedback is substantially better than Incfile’s.
+MyCorporation’s customer feedback is substantially better than Bizee’s.